jp221123/Octree/README.md

 - Axis-aligned cubes of various sizes

 ## Supported queries of octrees
-- Insertion, update, or removal of a single object
+- Insertion, update, or removal of an object
 - Collision test for an object (against the objects in the octree)
 - Collision test for a ray (or rather an oriented segment)

 ## Supported functions
-- All objects randomly move (to show the efficiency)
+- Toggle whether all objects randomly move (to show the efficiency) or not
 - Select the objects and manually translate them: an object stops moving once it collides with something else
+- Show/hide the octree structure
+- Move the camera

 ## Demo and usage
 The usage can be found in the binary file.